Azure SQL Database Hyperscale FAQ

 Does my throughput get affected as I provision additional compute replicas

-Because the storage is shared and there is no direct physical replication happening between primary and secondary compute replicas, technically, the throughput on primary replica will not be affected by adding secondary replicas.
-However, we may throttle continuous aggressively writing workload to allow log apply on secondary replicas and page servers to catch up, and avoid poor read performance on secondary replicas.
+Because the storage is shared and there is no direct physical replication happening between primary and secondary compute replicas, the throughput on primary replica will not be directly affected by adding secondary replicas.
+However, we may throttle continuous aggressively writing workload on the primary to allow log apply on secondary replicas and page servers to catch up, to avoid poor read performance on secondary replicas.

 How long would it take to scale up and down a compute replica

-Scaling compute up or down should take 5-10 minutes regardless of data size.
+Scaling compute up or down typically takes up to 2 minutes regardless of data size.

 Is my database offline while the scaling up/down operation is in progress